Visit our knowledge base to learn more or get in touch with support.

 The Designer provides a simplified, interactive and more visual Form experience.
 The foundation of the Designer is based on the concept of building blocks.
 By applying a block, you apply an attribute to your particles.
 Each block is contained within a category that corresponds to the groups in the main plugin, and contains a subset of the controls that you will find in the plugin.
 You can combine these blocks to create an end result that can be viewed as an effects chain and saved as a new preset.

 Open the Designer by clicking on the Designer button in the Form effect in the Effect Controls panel in After Effects, select an Effect Preset as your starting point or just start exploring and creating using Blocks to build your own custom effects.
-See the Effect Presets in the Designer section for more detailed information on working with presets within the Designer.

 To simplify the process of creating a particle system, the essential components of Form are represented as “blocks” which are like building blocks of the final result.
 You can access presets for the Blocks my putting your mouse over the word BLOCKS in the upper right hand corner of the Designer.

 Similar to what we see in the Form UI in the Effect Controls panel in After Effects, Blocks are organized by categories; Base Form, Particle, Shading, Disperse and Twist, Fractal Field, Spherical Field, Kaleidospace, and World Transform.
 Each block provides controls that allow you to further customize the effect.
 See the Blocks in the Designer section to learn more about working with the Blocks.

 The preview window shows you what you are creating.
 The effect will only be fully rendered in your After Effects timeline after you hit the Apply button and return to After Effects.
 For more information on the Preview Pane see the Preview Pane in the Designer section of this user guide.